How to Can Homemade Italian Marinara Sauce

 First, you have to peel your tomatoes.
 My tomatoes are organic, so I didn’t have to worry about any nasty pesticide residue.
 The easiest way to peel tomatoes is to take them from boiling water to an ice bath and then squeeze the guts out of them, as follows.

 After you scoop the tomatoes out of the boiling water, place them directly into an ice bath and leave them there for at least 3 minutes.
+I like to use long tongs for this because you transfer less of the hot water into your ice bath.

 Once the tomatoes are cool enough to easily handle, use your fingers to dig the stem end out of the tomato and discard it.
 Then, squeeze the tomato over your blender – the skin should slide right off and leave you with a blender full of pulp.
 You don’t need to remove the seeds.
-Process in the blender for about 30 seconds, resulting in a nice slightly chunky puree.
+Pulse in the blender for about 30 seconds, resulting in a nice slightly chunky puree.

 Meanwhile, using either a food processor or your blender, puree 2 bell peppers (any color), 2 large onions, and 1 or 2 heads of garlic.